waterlinked/docs/docs/sonar-3d/sonar-3d-15-software-update.md

     **Thermal protection is disabled during software upgrades.**
     Make sure the Sonar 3D-15 is submerged in water (or otherwise cooled) throughout the update to prevent overheating.

+    Allowing the sonar to shut down during upgrade might permanently damage the Sonar.

 ---

 ## Automatic Software Update